 Florida’s emergency responders and public health workforce explore data about the community to understand health and social equity implications of sea level rise and coastal flooding.

 Researchers and land managers utilized NOAA land cover data to identify watershed stressors along Minnesota’s North Shore streams.

 Mississippi’s Jackson County Utility Authority used the Sea Level Rise Viewer to identify a safe location for a new wastewater treatment facility.

 The Coastal County Snapshots – Flood Exposure tool illustrates the importance of updating critical infrastructure maps for coastal parishes in Louisiana.

 Expanding the availability of high-resolution land cover data in storm-prone regions is contributing significantly to better preparedness measures.

 Coastal flood Web-mapping applications help coastal managers in New England visualize and enhance awareness of coastal flooding.

-Lidar data, the Sea Level Rise Viewer, and other Digital Coast resources were critical to the success of the Adapting to Rising Tides project.
+Lidar data, the Sea Level Rise Viewer, and other Digital Coast resources address the specific challenges of building climate resilience across diverse communities, assets, services, and jurisdictions.